secure-foundations/riptide-verification/README.md

 ### Evaluation Results

 1. Run `cd /build/flowcert/evaluations && make -j <number of cores>` to run FlowCert on all examples in Figure 5.
-This will take a few minutes to finish depending on the number of cores you have.
+This might take a few minutes to finish depending on the number of cores you have.
 The bugs indicated in Figure 5 are already fixed in the RipTide compiler included in the artifact, so there should not be any errors.
 2. Run `python3 summarize.py` to print out a LaTeX table corresponding to Figure 5.

 # Reusability Guide